cultuurnet/stoplight-docs-best-practices/docs/endpoints.md

 ### Casing

-- Path names should be handled case-insensitively on the server
+- Path names must be handled case-insensitively on the server
 - Always use lowercase in documentation of path names
 - Always use `-` to separate words in path names.
 Do **not** use `camelCase` for path names.